 Why does learner segmentation matter?

-Segmenting learners gives you the opportunity to compare and contrast whether or not achievement of learning outcomes impacted performance outcomes and/or business goals.
+Segmenting learners into groups gives you the opportunity to compare and contrast whether achievement of learning outcomes impacted performance outcomes and/or business goals.

 For example: You have Group A, whose learners exceeded expectations for learning outcomes and their eventual performance outcome was X. The learners in Group B had room for improvement in their learning outcomes and their eventual performance was Y. And this segmentation makes evaluation easier.